 Asset pricing theory tells us that the price of an asset today should equal the expected present discounted value of the asset's payoffs.
 Standard stochastic discount factors have difficulty pricing assets, both over time and in the cross-section.
 An enormous amount of research has explored modifications of the standard stochastic discount factor with the goal of reconciling theory and data.
 Comparatively little attention has been paid to the expectations operator and the origin of the information sets that it rests on.
 This paper relaxes the assumption that investors have unlimited costless access to information and considers what kinds of information portfolios rational investors would hold.
-Exploring optimal information acquisition can yield important insights into cross-sectional asset pricing puzzles.
+Exploring optimal information acquisition can yield important insights into cross-sectional asset pricing puzzles that arise in macroeconomics, international economics and finance.
 One of these is the comovement puzzle.